shivamkumar0611/AI_Jarvis/README.md

             speak("Google Mail open now")
             time.sleep(5)

+# Defining Task 3: To see the current Time
-        elif 'time' in statement:
+first import datetime library then use datetime.now() function as : elif 'time' in statement:
             strTime=datetime.datetime.now().strftime("%H:%M:%S")
             speak(f"the time is {strTime}")

-# Defining Task 3: To play music
+# Defining Task 4: To play music
         elif 'play music' in statement:
             music_dir = 'F:\music pc'
             songs = os.listdir(music_dir)
             print(songs)
             os.startfile(os.path.join(music_dir, songs[0]))

-# Defining Task 7: To send Email
+# Defining Task 5: To send Email
 To send an email, we need to import a module called smtplib.

 What is smtplib?